poweredup/frontend/README.md

 [Change Log](CHANGELOG.md)

-# TokenPlay Frontend
+# TurboPlay Frontend
-TokenPlay ElectronJS, React based Frontend
+TurboPlay ElectronJS, React based Frontend

-The TokenPlay frontend is provided as part of our OpenSource initiative at BlocPlay Entertainment.
+The TurboPlay frontend is provided as part of our OpenSource initiative at TurboPlay Corporation.
 This source code is released under the Apache2 license.
 We will update this source code when we see fit.

-If you would like more information on this system please contact [Vince McMullin](https://github.com/vamman), CTO.

 # Disclaimer

 ## Alpha

-TokenPlay and all of its systems are under heavy active development and we strongly advise against using these systems in production at this time.
+TurboPlay and all of its systems are under heavy active development and we strongly advise against using these systems in production at this time.

 # DApp